LauraVoinea/scribble-java/README.md

 - &#8203;(1) **Calculator**

-  This example demonstrates a basic multiparty protocol with recursion.
+  This example demonstrates a distributed multiparty calculator protocol with branching, recursion, mixed choice, and garbage collection of stale messages.

     **Instructions:**
     1. Navigate to the example directory: `cd scribble-gt-demos/erlang/calculator/`